lucascz37/backend-challenge/README.md

 # 🧠 Context

-To test your intergalactical coding habilities, we brought from a far, far galaxy an unique challenge for coders capable to work with APIs.
+To test your intergalactical coding habilities, we brought from a far, far galaxy a unique challenge for coders capable to work with APIs.
-We need to obtain some informations about the StarWars movies in order to *present* to some of our partners how great the SW Cinematographic Universe is.
+We need to obtain some information about the StarWars movies in order to *present* to some of our partners how great the SW Cinematographic Universe is.

 - Use the [SWAPI](https://swapi.dev/) API to get the data you need.